crownstone/crownstone-sdk/HUB.md

 - Go to [Get /users/me](https://cloud.crownstone.rocks/explorer/#!/user/user_me) and click `Try it out`, the copy the `id`.
 - Similarly, get the `id` of your sphere via [Get /users/{id}/spheres](https://cloud.crownstone.rocks/explorer/#!/user/user_spheres).
 Fill in your user id in the **id** field, and click `Try it out`.
 - Create a new `token` (this is a different token then the one for logging in, one you generate yourself!).
 It should be 64 random bytes in hexstring format (so 128 hex characters).
 You can use [my.crownstone.rocks/generateHubToken](https://my.crownstone.rocks/generateHubToken) to generate one.
 - Create a hub instance by [Post /Spheres/{id}/hub](https://cloud.crownstone.rocks/explorer/#!/Sphere/Sphere_createHub).
 Fill in your sphere id in the **id** fiels, the generated token in the **token** field, and a name in the **name** field.
-Click `Try it out`, and check if it was a success.
+Click `Try it out`, and check that it was a success.
 - Get the hub `id` from [Get /Spheres/{id}/hubs](https://my.crownstone.rocks/explorer/#!/Sphere/Sphere_prototype_get_hubs), and write it down, as you'll need it later.
 - Get the `sphereAuthorizationToken` of the correct sphere from [Get /users/{id}/keysV2](https://my.crownstone.rocks/explorer/#!/user/user_getEncryptionKeysV2).
 - Find the IP address of the hub.
-Say it is at 192.168.0.66, then go to port 5050, and use https: https://192.168.0.66:5050.
+Say it is at `192.168.0.66`, then go to port 5050, and use https: https://192.168.0.66:5050.
 - If according to your browser the certificates are not valid, click "Yes I know", or something similar to continue.
 - Go to the explorer.
 - Click `Authorize` on the top right, and fill in the `sphereAuthorizationToken`, then click `Close`.
 - Tell the hub about its Crownstone cloud account.
 You can post to an endpoint on the hub.
 Given the above IP address, this is <https://192.168.0.66:5050/explorer/#/HubController/HubController.createHub>.
-Use the following format:
+Click `Try it out` and use the following format:
   ```
   {
     "name": "name from cloud",